-(Why isn't it called MEA Weekend any more?
+Why isn't it called MEA Weekend anymore?

 Education Minnesota was formed from a 1997 merger between the Minnesota Educators Association, MEA, and Minnesota Federation of Teachers.
-Even though it's obsolete, the name 'MEA Weekend' has stuck with many families and schools.)
+Even though it's obsolete, the name 'MEA Weekend' has stuck with many families and schools.

 Spent all your cash on back-to-school supplies?
 You can still have fun with your kids for free.

-Getting out of Town For MEA Weekend
+Getting Out of Town for MEA Weekend

-Duluth is a family-friendly destination, with almost unbelievable numbers of tourists.
-The famous lift bridge, Canal Park, aquarium, railroad museum, and zoo — plenty to keep the kids busy all weekend.
+Here, you can check out the famous lift bridge, Canal Park, aquarium, railroad museum, and zoo — plenty to keep the kids busy all weekend.

-And even further north, if you make the trek all the way to Grand Marais, almost to the Canadian border, you can visit the annual Moose Madness Festival, where the whole town is taken over by moose-themed activities from October 19-21.
+And even further north, if you make the trek all the way to Grand Marais, almost to the Canadian border, you can visit the annual Moose Madness Festival, where the whole town is taken over by moose-themed activities from October 19-22.